-11006.
+- 11006.
 Registration.
 Obtaining drug training aids requires registration and communication with multiple Government agencies.
-Procedural requirements will vary for CONUS and OCONUS commands as noted.
+Procedural requirements will vary for CONUS and OCONUS commands as noted. - 11007.

-11007.
 Drug Training Aid Sourcing.
-Only drug training aids obtained from specified sources in this chapter are authorized for Marine Corps MWD drug training except when the training is authorized with another accredited Government Agency or civilian organization using like or equivalent drug odors.
+Only drug training aids obtained from specified sources in this chapter are authorized for Marine Corps MWD drug training except when the training is authorized with another accredited Government Agency or civilian organization using like or equivalent drug odors. - 11008.

-11008.
 Substance Control.
-The control of drug training aids is a very serious matter since the drug themselves are concentrated, high quality substances that pose a real threat to unit integrity and health if consumed for personal use.
-Constant attention and vigilance is necessary in the management of drug training aids.

-11009.
-MWD Team Drug Qualification.
-All Marine Corps MWD drug detection teams will be qualified in all the drug odors contained in the drug scent kit that is defined in this chapter as the standard for all commands.

-11010.
-MWD Imprinting on New Drug Odors.
-MWDs provided by the 341 TRS may not be initially certified on all the required drug odors in the drug scent kit which is confirmed by the drugs listed in the drug odor section or remarks section of the LAFB 375a.
-The KM will ensure deficient MWDs are imprinted with the additional drug scents, for the first team detection validation, per the appropriate procedures in Appendix G. Successfully imprinted drug odors will be recorded in the remarks section of the LAFB 375a.
+The control of drug training aids is a very serious matter since the drugs themselves are concentrated, high quality substances that pose a real threat to unit integrity and health if consumed for personal use.
+Constant attention and vigilance is necessary in the management of drug training aids. - 11009.
+Military Working Dog (MWD) Team Drug Qualification.
+All Marine Corps MWD drug detection teams will be qualified in all the drug odors contained in the drug scent kit that is defined in this chapter as the standard for all commands. - 11010.
+Military Working Dog (MWD) Imprinting on New Drug Odors.
+MWDs provided by the 341 TRS may not be initially certified on all the required drug odors in the drug scent kit which is confirmed by the drugs listed in the drug odor section or remarks section of the LAFB 375.
+The KM will ensure deficient MWDs are imprinted with the additional drug scents, for the first team detection validation, per the appropriate procedures in Appendix G. Successfully imprinted drug odors will be recorded in the remarks section of the LAFB 375.

-11011.
+- 11011.
 Pseudo-Drug Training Aids.
 Training with pseudo-drug training aids is prohibited for Marine Corps MWDs unless approved in writing from the MWD PM.
-Advance approval from the MWD PM is required for use of DDDs for testing the effectiveness of Pseudo-Drug products provided by another Government agency or commercial vendor (see Appendix C).
+Advance approval from the MWD PM is required for use of DDDs for testing the effectiveness of Pseudo-Drug products provided by another Government agency or commercial vendor (see Appendix C). - 11012.
+DEA Site Inspection.
+The DEA performs unannounced site inspections to check for drug aid accountability and security.
+KMs and handlers must ensure drug aid documentation and physical inventory logs are completed in accordance with current reference (aa) to pass these inspections.